 {Editor’s Note: We need to consider if a system perspective is required, in other words use “system requirements” to capture “user experience requirements”.
 We also need to consider the difference between performance requirements and functional requirements, and if user experience in terms of performance metrics is out of scope.
 Further contributions are needed to describe these requirements more precisely, and to limit them to not require detailed performance metrics which may not be available in the near-term.
 Treat the following as examples for now.

 User01: The telepresence system should support actual size high-definition (includes 1080p, 1080i, etc.) imaging of video conference participants at the remote end.
+The support of actual size is considered an advanced Telepresence feature.

+{Contributor’s note: It is proposed to add a definition of “Actual Size” to the definitions section, incorporate the advanced support in the text and to modify the editor’s note.}

-{Editor’s Note: Actual-size means the figure in the display is the same size as if the person is in the room (this is an advanced feature, not a basic feature).
-The supported definitions need further consideration.}
+{Editor’s Note: The supported HD modes need further consideration.}

-User02: The telepresence system should provide natural eye contact experience.
+User02: The telepresence system should provide a natural eye contact experience.

+{Contributor’s note: It is proposed to remove the last sentence and the editor’s note regarding synchronisation.
+User03 is about rendering a speaker correctly rather than synchronisation.
+User04 already covers synchronisation.}

-User03: The telepresence system should support locating the speaker in a remote meeting room so that local participants can readily identify the position of different remote speakers.
-Audio/video synchronization (“lip-sync”) is an event.
-Maintain the order of the events (event is a combined audio/video event)
+User03: The telepresence system should support a means of locating the speaker in a remote meeting room so that local participants can readily identify the position of different remote speakers.

-{Editor’s Note: This description of “synchronization” needs to be refined, particularly the events}.

 User04: The telepresence system shall enable synchronization of audio and video from the remote location.
 Synchronization includes “lip-sync” and the sequencing of multiple media streams.

+{Contributor’s note: With respect to the editor’s note below the Contributors believe that the key requirement is that a telepresence system should provide a control function to allow a user to perform an operation with a minimum of input.
+Whether this is provided via a touch-screen, voice command etc is up to a vendors own user interface.
+Therefore it is proposed to re-word “one-touch with the description below.

-User05: The telepresence system should provide easy one-touch control function thus enabling convenient centralized management and one-touch smart control capabilities.
+User05: The telepresence system should provide a control function to allow a user to perform an operation with a minimum of input thus enabling convenient centralized management and one-touch smart control capabilities.

-{Editor’s Note: The word “one-touch” needs clarification or other more suitable description.}
+{Contributor’s note: It is proposed to capture the editor’s note as part of the requirement.}

 User06: The telepresence system should provide harmonized environment for assuring immersive presences of remote users.

-{Editor’s Note: In order to provide immersive and realistic experiences to users, some environmental factors should be aligned.
-These environmental factors include interior design such as shape of desk, wall colour, illumination, position of light and so on}.
+Typically in order to provide immersive and realistic experiences to users, some environmental factors are aligned.
+These environmental factors for example include: interior design such as shape of desk, wall colour, illumination, position of light, etc.

+{Contributor’s note: There appears to be superfluous text in User07.}

 User07: The telepresence system should support multiple video sources and multiple displays in each meeting room.
 The overlap of the scene from neighbouring cameras should be minimized.
 The output from the neighbouring cameras should provide a seamless view of the conference participants.
-Functional requirements

 User-08: The telepresence system shall provide natural response on facial expression and conversational voice.